-In 1996, I started a radical political zine in Chicago called LiP that evolved into a full-fledged all-volunteer North American magazine published from 2004-2007.
+In 1996, I started a radical political zine in Chicago called LiP: Informed Revolt that evolved into a full-fledged all-volunteer North American magazine published from 2004-2007.

 LiP, always printed on 100% recycled paper, with worker-owned or union printers, never grew beyond a print-run of 9,000.
-The magazine was devoted to politicized intellectual honesty, and it had no allegiance to any “ist,” no programmatic plan or unified theory for the people, no interest in electoral politics, and quixotically challenged dogma from points all across the political spectrum.
+The magazine was devoted to politicized intellectual honesty, and it had no allegiance to any “ist,” no programmatic plan or unified theory for the people, no interest in electoral politics, and quixotically challenged dogma from points across a broad political spectrum.

 This issue began, I admit, as nothing more than a wicked gleam.
 What fun, our thinking went, to go after ideas and beliefs held all too precious by those of us interested in creating a better world.
 After all, what place does the sacrosanct have in matters of critique and strategy?